Atyap Chiefdom

 Atyap Chiefdom is a Nigerian traditional state of the Atyap people, located on the upper Kaduna River basin of the central Nigeria plateau in the Middle Belt.
 Its headquarters is at A̠tak Njei, Zangon Kataf, southern Kaduna state, Nigeria.

 People

+The dominant people group in the Chiefdom are the native Atyap people.

 History

 The Atyap Chiefdom was created in 1995.
 In 2007, it was upɡraded to a First Class status.

 Government

 The Atyap Chiefdom is run by the Atyap Traditional Council, with the A̠gwatyap as its head.

 Administrative divisions

 Districts

 The Kaduna state Ministry of Local Government Affairs gave its number of Existing Districts as 16, Approved Districts as five and Approved Village Units as 61.

 These are the districts between 1995 and 2017:

 However, these are the current five Government-Approved Districts from 2017 onwards, trimmed down by the incumbent Kaduna State governor Nasir Elrufai who accordingly said, as reported by Premium Times, Nigeria that the committee set up to address the district administration in the state concluded that the proliferation of the number of districts from the pre-2001 era had created a financial burden for Local Government Councils.
 Hence, their reversal back to the pre-2001 era.
 Viz: